Charles Townley

 Charles Townley FRS (1 October 1737 – 3 January 1805) was a wealthy English country gentleman, antiquary and collector, a member of the Towneley family.
 He travelled on three Grand Tours to Italy, buying antique sculpture, vases, coins, manuscripts and Old Master drawings and paintings.
 Many of the most important pieces from his collection, especially the Townley Marbles (or Towneley Marbles) are now in the British Museum's Department of Greek and Roman Antiquities.
 The marbles were overshadowed at the time, and still today, by the Elgin Marbles.

 Biography

 Charles Townley was born in England at Towneley Hall, the family seat, near Burnley in Lancashire, on 1 October 1737.
-(He regularly spelt his name Townley, so this is the spelling usually used in modern literature for him, but still usually not for his marbles.)
+He was the eldest son of William Towneley (1714–1741) and Cecilia, daughter and heiress of Ralph Standish of Standish, Lancashire, and granddaughter of Henry Howard, 6th Duke of Norfolk.
 From a Catholic family and thus excluded both from public office and from English universities, he was educated at the English College, Douai, and subsequently under John Turberville Needham, the biologist and Roman Catholic priest.